Welcome to MyPlan

 You can choose to display up to 5 schedule options in Schedule Builder at any time.
 “Pin” up to three options with the pushpin icon to keep track of which schedules work best for you and save them for later.
 Add block times for specific days to return the best schedule options for you.

 Schedule Builder allows you to create schedule options with any available courses or sections, but it does not check to see that you have met the pre-requisite or registration requirements for the courses that you have chosen.
 Make sure to check the course detail information to ensure that you have met any restrictions before your registration appointment.
-Remember that while Schedule Builder helps you prepare for registration, it does not register you for the courses and sections that you have planned.

 Why don’t I see any schedule options?